Infixo/CS2-RealEco/README.md

  - The mod creates 4 new commercial companies that sell immaterial resources.
 Think of them as Point of Sales for Offices that are Headquarters.
  - The mod also fixes an issue where commercial companies pay for resources but don't get them.
 This is the reason why they end up in a negative cash balance very often.
  - Please note.
 This feature will modify your save file.
 There will be 4 new prefabs.
 After disabling the mod or the feature, there will be warnings in the log.
 You may clean your savefile just by manually removing all new companies from the city.
- - Known issue.
-Atm the texts in the Statistics are not displayed correctly.
+ - (v0.6) Labels in Statistics window are displayed in the language active during the game startup.

 ![NewStores](https://raw.githubusercontent.com/infixo/cs2-realeco/master/docs/newstores.png)